PhoenixTales/phoenix-docs/mechanics/trading.md

 When hitting `ACTION + ↑` an item is taken, containers (NPCs/Chests) are looted, Mobs are used.
 We include a `FocusView` function which is triggered after 1-2 sec of just *holding* the `ACTION` key (in the same way as holding it in combat mode triggers the combat stance) while an instance is in focus. `FocusView` is accompanied by a dedicated camera which moves the view to the right shoulder of the PC and closer to the viewed instance.
 (Unless he is close to a wall to his right, which the camera should detect and move to the left.)

-When `FocusView` is triggered on a regular item (not in a shop), the PC or as well an NPC in FollowMode may make a comment on the item (as well as a moveable object, a corpse he found and so on), similar to the "inspect" function when the item is already in the hands of the character and he is inspecting it closely and mentions what he notices.
-This may also become an important mechanic for the adventure parts and riddles to get additional information.
+When `FocusView` is triggered on a regular item (not in a shop), the PC - or as well an NPC in FollowMode - may make a comment on the item (as well as a moveable object, a corpse he found and so on), similar to the "inspect" function when the item is already in the hands of the character and he is inspecting it closely and mentions what he notices.
+This may become an important mechanic for the adventure parts and riddles to get additional information.

 But when in a shop, holding the action key on an item triggers the trader's comment alongside the `FocusView` as well as a trading interface.
 In the interface you will just see the option:
 ```